MuhammadAkbar00/Online_Order_Project/TASKS.md

 * ~Implement a "find nearest branch" component page.
 Should include google maps api. -> Omar~
   * ~Google maps is no longer an option, so I'll have to figure out another mapping service.~
 * ~Add inserts to Create Script -> Omar~
-* Make a Order Menu page component -> Omar
+* ~Make a Order Menu page component -> Attallah~
-* Make a ProductDetails page component -> Omar<br />
+* ~Make a ProductDetails page component -> Attallah~<br />
-For example, if I'm in the menu page, I have many products, if I click on the second product it passes id = 2 to the productdetails component and now that page shows me details for product 2
+~For example, if I'm in the menu page, I have many products, if I click on the second product it passes id = 2 to the productdetails component and now that page shows me details for product 2~
 * Update admin dashboard -> Omar
 * Implement Analytics -> Omar<br /> such that when a user visits it records all the relevant information in a new record in Anaylitcs
 Analytics saves the page name, which would be the component name in this case, and the product ID if the page visited is that of a product.